iotaledger/goshimmer/docs/tutorials/manual_peering.md

 ```

-## How to Set Known Peers via HTTP web API
+## How to manage Known Peers via web API

 See manual peering API docs [page](./../apis/manual_peering.md)
 for information on how to manage the known peers list via web API.